-If there is one place in India that you should splurge a little on your accommodation, it’s Fort Kochi.
+If there is one place in India that you should splurge a little on your accommodation, it’s Fort Kochi (read here our top 5 things to do in Kochi with kids).
 There are a plethora of beautiful heritage buildings that have been renovated into impressive hotels and guesthouses, offering a high standard of service at an affordable rate.
 Staying in a Kochi heritage building is an experience in itself and you will be living the history of this colourful port town.

 We were extremely grateful to be invited to stay at the exquisite Ayana Fort Kochi, situated in a beautiful two-hundred year-old building, formerly used as the court house.
 On arrival we received the warmest welcome and were immediately struck by the stylish monochrome décor, complimented by the high ceilings which created a calm, airy ambience – the perfect retreat.

 Our sleeper train from Bangalore had arrived early that morning so before we checked in to our room, we were treated to a very yummy breakfast.
 Fresh from the onsite bakery emerged the fluffiest of muffins which we all devoured.
 The boys then shared a full English breakfast with scrambled egg, hash browns, baked beans, tomato, bacon and chicken sausage.
 They also provide a local breakfast and us parents both thoroughly enjoyed the Masala Dosa.